koshka77/mfurin-vizstory/final_p2.md

 -	a few fact cards about rising global temperature and carbon dioxide emissions as I planned in my revised wireframes.
 -	a few background pictures during transitions from one subtopic to another to make the visualization smoother.
 - different background pictures to help the reader navigate through the story to visually absorb the main idea before the reader start reading the text and looks the graph.

+I have also included CO2 emissions chart by country for informative purposes.

 ### Sources:
 I used these data sources to find information about global warming and carbon dioxide emissions.